 and 1 thing they can taste.

-To help enhance the senses you could use room scent to help with the olfactory sense or provide the pupils with a fruit to help with the taste sense.
-Or simply focus on one sense to help pupils focus on awareness.
+To help enhance the senses you could use room scent to help with the olfactory sense or provide children with a fruit to help with the taste sense.
+Or simply focus on one sense to help focus on their awareness.

-Music can be a powerful tool within the classroom.
-It can take children on a journey and can help bring them about a state of mindfulness.
-You can use music to provide a mindful experience for the class.
+Music can be a powerful tool concerning children’s mental well-being.
+It can take a child on a journey and can help bring them about a state of mindfulness.
+You can use music to provide a mindful experience for your pupils.
 Choose songs that could elicit different kinds of emotions and then play the songs one by one.
-Ask your class what the overarching emotion of the song is and how it makes them feel.
+Ask your pupils what the overarching emotion of the song is and how it makes them feel.

 Taking it a step further, ask them why they felt that way.
 What was it about the song that helped them to feel that way?

-Mindfulness can extend to all parts of the school day including lunchtime.
-You could take a mindfulness exercise to the dinner hall and ask your pupils to try mindful eating.
+Mindfulness can extend to all parts of the day whether at home or in school, including lunchtime.
+You could take a mindfulness exercise to the dinner table and to try mindful eating.
 Mindful eating is all about bringing awareness to the process and the sensation of eating.

-You could ask your pupils to explore mindful eating by asking them:
+You could ask children to explore mindful eating by asking them:

 - Use Mindful eating expert, Dr Alberts, SSS Method.
-Encourage your pupils to SIT down when they eat, to SLOW down, and SAVOUR their food.
+Encourage children to SIT down when they eat, to SLOW down, and SAVOUR their food.

 - Take a moment before the meal to think about the effort that went into making it.
 The farmers who grew the crops, the people who made the meal.
 This thinking time can bring about gratitude.